 It Gives Direction to My Preaching and Our Church’s Worship

-The calendar likewise gives direction to our church’s worship.
+The calendar likewise gives direction to our church’s worship as a whole.
 There are songs we would never sing and prayers we would never pray if not prompted by the days and seasons of the church calendar.
+I especially enjoy how the seasons break up the year into times that are more sober or reflective and times that are more joyful or exuberant.
+Without these rhythms, worship can become monotonous and boring, since most services have the same tone (often an attempt to stir up a “rah-rah” atmosphere).

-Finally, for what it’s worth, I love the church calendar because it’s enjoyable.
-One can find godly joy in decorating the church for the various seasons: changing the overlays from purple to white to green to red, hanging banners with beautiful Christian symbolism, and so on.
-My wife Lexi and I are also beginning to collect decorations for our home.
+Finally, I love the Church Calendar because it brings beauty and joy into my ministry and family.
+I find godly joy in decorating the church for the various seasons—changing the overlays from purple to white to green to red, hanging banners with beautiful Christian symbolism, and so on.
+My wife and I have begun to collect decorations for our home.
 Our wish list includes palm leaf placemats for Palm Sunday, dove ornaments for Pentecost, an antique Advent calendar, an Epiphany star, and so on.
 These are beautiful traditions to pass on to children and serve as annual reminders of what we believe and cherish as Christians.